Iowa purchases basketball court used for 2026 NCAA Houston Regional Elite Eight

 The former playing surface at Carver-Hawkeye Arena had not been replaced since 2016, meaning that an upgrade was definitely needed.
 Per Iowa Athletics, the parquet layout of the former court will be replaced with a modern, single-surface design.

-Iowa provided a timeline for the arrival and installment of the new court.
-The floor will arrive to Iowa City in between May 18-21, it will be sanded, prepped, and laid out anywhere from May 22-25, and will be painted, sealed, and dried anywhere from May 26-June 6.
+Iowa provided a timeline for the arrival and installation of the new court.
+The floor will arrive in Iowa City between May 18 and 21, it will be sanded, prepped, and laid out anywhere from May 22-25, and will be painted, sealed, and dried anywhere from May 26-June 6.
 The court will be ready to go when Iowa begins basketball activities in August/September.

 Iowa fell to Illinois in Elite Eight on newly purchased floor in Houston